Maintenance of Status

 What if I don't apply for reinstatement and stay in the U.S.?

-Can I study if I am out of status?
+Can I study or work if I am out of status?

 Contact Us